Subscribe hereRSS of IELTS-Blog.com via RSS or via email Help

 Apart from the vocabulary in formal writing it is best to avoid words like “I”, “you”, “we”, unless you are expressing an opinion.
 For example in an essay instead of writing “You would find it difficult to get a job without proper qualifications”, write something like “One would find it difficult to find a job without proper qualifications”, or you could write “Finding a job without proper qualifications would be rather difficult”.

-For those of you who don’t live in an English speaking country and don’t speak English on daily basis it will be difficult to tell the difference between formal and informal vocabulary, which is why I compiled this short list of words.
-You could memorize it and use in your writing while practicing – this way the chances you will use the correct word in the exam increase.
+For those of you who don’t live in an English speaking country and don’t speak English on daily basis it may be difficult to tell the difference between the formal and informal vocabulary, which is why I compiled this short list of words.
+You could memorize it and use in your writing while practicing – this way the chances you will use the correct word in the real exam increase.

 Formal Informal